Loading...

 Common measurement equivalents in grams

-Once the can is opened, you should transfer the green beans to an airtight glass or plastic container.
-They will stay fresh in the refrigerator for approximately 3 to 4 days.
+Once opened, canned green beans should be transferred to a sealed container and refrigerated.
+They will stay fresh for 3 to 4 days.

 Explore more ingredients in the vegetable category with complete nutrition information.